brendandburns/air-quality-display/README.md

-# This is a work in progress for a simple, portable smoke monitor.
+# A simple, portable smoke monitor.

+Work in progress.

 ![Image of the device](aqi.jpg "The device")